PowerPC 970: PowerPC 970MP

-IBM announced the PowerPC 970MP, code-named "Antares", on 7 July 2005 at the Power Everywhere forum in Tokyo.
+IBM announced the PowerPC 970MP, codenamed "Antares", on July 7, 2005, at the Power Everywhere forum in Tokyo.
 The 970MP is a dual-core derivative of the 970FX with clock speeds between 1.2 and 2.5 GHz, and a maximum power usage of 75 W at 1.8 GHz and 100 W at 2.0 GHz.
 Each core has 1 MB of L2 cache, twice that of the 970FX.
 Like the 970FX, this chip was produced at the 90 nm process.
 When one of the cores is idle, it will enter a "doze" state and shut down.
 The 970MP also includes partitioning and virtualization features.

 The PowerPC 970MP replaced the PowerPC 970FX in Apple's high-end Power Mac G5 computers, while the iMac G5 and the legacy PCI-X Power Mac G5 continued to use the PowerPC 970FX processor.
 The PowerPC 970MP is used in IBM's JS21 blade modules, IBM Intellistation POWER 185 workstation and YDL PowerStation by Fixstars Solutions (Yellow Dog Linux (YDL) PowerStation).

-Due to high power requirements, IBM has chosen to discontinue parts running faster than 2.0 GHz.
+Due to high power requirements, IBM discontinued units above 2.0 GHz.